pyfarm/pyfarm-master/README.rst

 ----------------------

 This library supports Python 2.7 and Python 3.3+ in one code base.
-Python 2.6 and lower are not supported due to syntax differences and support for 2.6 in external libraries.
+Python 2.6 and lower is not supported due to syntax differences and support for 2.6 in external libraries.

 Documentation